-At Stage Road Animal Hospital in North Memphis, our comprehensive preventive veterinary health care services are customized to the unique needs of your pet.
+At Stage Road Animal Hospital in North Memphis, our comprehensive preventive veterinary health care services, including pet vaccinations and immunizations, are customized to the unique needs of your pet.

 Preventive health care for animals is a range of treatments and procedures designed to prevent injury and the onset disease in pets.

 The Stage Road Animal Hospital team considers regular, comprehensive preventive care to be the foundation for our patients' long-term health.

 We work with our patients and their people to identify health issues early, and prevent them from developing in the first place, or from becoming more serious.